18 Things You Didn’t Know You Could Do with Vodka

 Clean windows and fixtures

 Time to ditch the chemicals!
 Banish soap scum and water spots by wiping down fixtures with a cloth soaked in vodka for extra sparkle, and spray the stuff on windows for a streak-free shine.
+Keep in mind that while vodka will get rid of soap scum, water spots, or streaks on your windows, the alcohol content is not high enough to completely disinfect any germs that may be lingering.
+Check out these other cool cleaning secrets under $5.

 Remove sticker goo

 Peeling off a price tag often leaves an unwanted residue behind.
 Scrub the gunk with some vodka, then rinse for a smooth surface.
+And if you enjoyed the uses of vodka, check out these vinegar cleaning hacks that’ll save you money.

 Looking for a pesticide-free way to treat weeds?
 Mix vodka with water and a few drops of liquid dish soap in a spray bottle, and spritz directly onto your target.